 |Convert base64 values to Appian documents||When Response Body Parsing is set to Convert JSON to Appian value, checking this box enables the integration to convert base64 values in a JSON response body to Appian documents.
 Once checked, further configuration will be required.

-Checking this box enables the integration to stream up to 75MB of files as base64 in a single response body (one 75MB file, three 25MB files, etc).
+Checking this box enables the integration to stream up to 75MB of files as base64 in a single response body (one 75MB file, three 25MB files, etc), with the limitation that base64 strings longer than 4,000 characters are truncated.
 It also sets the Usage field to Modifies data and exposes a table, allowing you to specify the Response Body Location of each file in the JSON response body and (optionally) provide a Name for that document.